mathgladiator/adama-lang/docs/docs/reference-channels-handlers-futures.md

 ## Fast Intro: Futures and letting people make decisions

-While accepting messages is great and all for chat, the hard task is how to combine multiple messages in an orderly fashion.
-Remember, Adama was design for board games, and a good pattern to use is [async/await pattern within code](https://en.wikipedia.org/wiki/Async/await).
+While accepting messages indiscriminately is great for applications such as chat functions, you need a way to combine multiple messages in an orderly fashion.
+Remember, Adama was designed for board games, and a good pattern to use is [async/await pattern within code](https://en.wikipedia.org/wiki/Async/await).
 Here, we define a message and an incomplete channel.

 ```adama
 message SomeDecision {